-As we head into our spring season and the Covid vaccine gets more widely distributed, we're getting more questions about our travel requirements.
+As the Covid landscape continually evolves, we will update our travel requirements accordingly.
 Here's what you need to know about participating in a Bicycle Adventures trip this year:

-Effective June 1, 2021, guests will be required to either provide proof of a negative Covid test or proof of vaccination before traveling with Bicycle Adventures.
+As of June 1, 2021, guests are required to either provide proof of a negative Covid test or proof of vaccination before traveling with Bicycle Adventures.

 - A negative Covid test will be required within 72 hours of departure for all non-fully vaccinated guests.
 Test results should be emailed to firstname.lastname@example.org at least 24 hours before departure or handed to your guide on the first day of your tour.
 If your test results are positive, you will not be allowed to join the tour.

 - Proof of a completed Covid vaccination course can be used in lieu of a Covid test.
 A “completed Covid vaccination course” means that the guest has had 1 or 2 shots (depending on vaccine brand) and has completed the 2-week waiting period post final shot.

 - To update us on your vaccine status, please email a copy of your vaccination card to email@example.com.
 If you have a current reservation, please be sure to let us know at least 15 days prior to your departure.

 - Vaccines are strongly encouraged to travel with us.

 - All Bicycle Adventures guides are fully vaccinated.

 Despite the CDC’s January 29, 2021, order requiring masked on public transportation being lifted on April 18, 2022, we will continue to require masks at all times in the van.
 You can read about the current CDC domestic travel recommendations here.